Peltier devices are electrically controllable. This enables control accuracies to be achieved that are not possible with compressor cooling.

-The Peltier effect, named after Jean Peltier, is based on the recognition that a current flow applied to semiconductors arranged in a certain sequence generates a temperature gradient.
-A so-called Peltier module can therefore function as a heat pump by applying an electrical voltage.
-The reverse effect, after an electrical current flow is generated by using a temperature gradient, is called the Seebeck effect.
+The Peltier Effect, named after Jean Peltier, is based on the knowledge that a current flow applied to semiconductors arranged in a certain sequence creates a temperature gradient.
+A so-called Peltier module can therefore act as a heat pump by applying an electrical voltage.
+The reverse effect, after an electrical current flow is generated by the use of a temperature gradient, is called the Seebeck effect.

 What are the advantages of cooling with Peltier modules?

 What are the differences and similarities to conventional compressor systems?

 In both cooling systems a heat flow takes place from a cold to a warm reservoir.

 In the compressor system, the heat is transported by a gas, which subsequently condenses.

 In the Peltier cooler, the electric current corresponds to the cooling liquid of the compressor, the DC voltage source corresponds to the compressor.